dfelinto/blender-manual/manual/render/output/properties/format.rst

    FPS
       The frame rate, expressed in frames per second.
    Base
-      Some standards require more precise frame rate, for example NTSC.
+      Some standards require a more precise frame rate, for example NTSC.
-      To get such precise frame rates it is possible to represent the frame rate as a fraction.
-      The *Base* value is used as the fraction's denominator with the FPS being the numerator:
+      These can be represent as a fraction where the *Base* value is used as the fraction's denominator and the FPS being the numerator:
       :math:`\frac{FPS}{Base}`.